aifatelescope/datared/_sources/background-info.md

 ### Quantum efficiency

-The quantum efficiency (QE) is the ratio of produced electrons to the number of photons hitting the detector surface, characterizing the sensitivity of the sensor.
-QEs of top grade sensors are above 90% over a significant wavelength range.
-For many considerations we can therefore assume that one photon leads to one electron, and use the words photons and electrons interchangeably.
+The quantum efficiency (QE) is the ratio of electrons to the number of photons hitting the pixel.
+QEs of top grade sensors are far above 90% over a significant wavelength range.
+For many basic considerations we can therefore assume that one photon leads to one electron, and use the words photons and electrons interchangeably.

 ### Full-well capacity